haileysiwek/Happy-Plants/README.md

 </figure>

 ### 4.4 Location Input Screen
 Navigating to the "My Location" screen from the home screen, the location screen helps users find plants suitable for their geographical location.
-On the page, the user must simply selected one of the listed general locations to represent their personal home gardening location.
+On the page shown in Figure 8, the user must simply selected one of the listed general locations to represent their personal home gardening location.
 <figure style="text-align: center;">
     <img src="images/locationscreen.png" alt="Location Screen">
     <figcaption style="text-align: center;">